The relay mesh fans out a room's three channels: state, input, and event.

 Construct

 Games without playerId.
-It publishes state to every
+The authority publishes state

+callback.
 It is the source of truth for the world.Player (client)

 Construct

-needs.
+format needs.
 The authority never publishes input and never needs a playerId.

 The from header — fan-in without N subscriptions

-subscribeInputs((playerId, bytes) => …) callback gets the
+subscribeInputs((playerId, bytes) => …) callback receives the

 Tick rates

-recorder, but it does not pace your writes.
+It does not pace your writes.
 Typical rates:

 Latency budget